sophmo08/sophmo08.github.io/_teaching/2022-winter-teaching-1.md

 ---
-title: "Diversity in the World of Work – Opportunities and Challenges"
+title: "Diversity in the World of Work – Theories"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2022-winter-teaching-1
-venue: "University of Konstanz, Politics and Public Administration"
+venue: "University of Konstanz"
 date: 2022-10-01
 location: "Konstanz, Germany"
 excerpt: >
-  Undergraduate Seminar in Winter Semester 2022 and Winter Semester 2023
+  Undergraduate Seminar in Winter Semester 2022

-  Ongoing societal developments have led to increasing diversity among employees in teams and organizations.
-For instance, rising labor force participation among women, demographic change, and international migration are all contributing to increasingly diverse workforces and more heterogeneous teams.

-  This seminar provides an overview of key theories and concepts essential for understanding diversity in organizational contexts.
-We address questions such as: What types of diversity exist?
-What are the effects of diversity in the workplace?
-What challenges and opportunities does diversity present?
-And finally: How can diversity be effectively managed?
+  This undergraduate seminar provides a broad introduction to key theories and concepts relevant to understanding diversity in teams and organizations.
+We explore how societal shifts—such as increased female labor participation, demographic change, and international migration—are shaping increasingly diverse workplaces.
+Students engage with questions such as: What types of diversity exist?
+How does diversity affect collaboration and performance in teams?
+What challenges arise, and what opportunities can diversity create?
+And ultimately: How can organizations manage diversity effectively?

-  In addition to exploring these content areas, students will also develop methodological skills.
-These include formulating relevant research questions and hypotheses, structuring academic papers, and designing appropriate research methods to investigate their questions.
+In addition to exploring topics like the gender pay gap and female representation in top management, the course integrates academic writing training to support students in crafting their first term papers.

   **Student satisfaction:** 1.1 (scale from 1 to 5 with 1 being the best rating)